richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 | <a href='funcs/integer.html' >Integer Function</a>   | integer(expr) | Will return the value as a integer of the contained expression.
 The contained expression can be a constant or another expression, and an attempt to convert to integer will be made|
 | <a href='funcs/string.html' >String Function</a>   | string(expr, [format]) | Will return the value of the contained expression as a string.
 Complex (object and array values will be expanded).
 A formatting parameter can also be specifified to alter how the value is encoded|

+---

-## Mathematical functions
+### Mathematical functions

-To convert values of one type to another, the following functions are available.
+The following functions are available to calculate numeric values.

 | Function  | Example  | Description |